Current Advice on Parasite Control:

 - Avoid drinking untreated water, particularly when traveling in less developed countries.

-Since illness is likely to be more severe in fetuses and immunosuppressed individuals, additional precautions include:
+Illness is likely to be more severe in fetuses and immunosuppressed individuals.
+Additional precautions for these higher risk individuals include:

 - Allow only immunocompetent, nonpregnant persons to perform daily litter box cleaning.